Jane Savidge: Education and career

 Savidge was featured in the film Live Forever: The Rise and Fall of Brit Pop, a 2003 documentary film written and directed by John Dower.

-Savage & Best represented many other artists and projects during the 1990s including Tank Girl (The Movie), The Jesus and Mary Chain, Spiritualized, Texas, The Fall, Nine Inch Nails, Erasure, The Charlatans, The Cranberries, Faithless, Fluke, and Fat Les.
+Savage & Best represented many other artists and projects during the 1990s including Tank Girl, The Jesus and Mary Chain, Spiritualized, Texas, The Fall, Nine Inch Nails, Erasure, The Charlatans, The Cranberries, Faithless, Fluke, and Fat Les.
 Savage & Best also founded a record label, Parkway Records, and released records by Powder (fronted by Pearl Lowe) and the all-girl punk outfit Fluffy.

 In December 1999 Savage & Best dissolved and Savidge formed Savidge & Savidge.
 The following year Savidge again represented Damien Hirst (through a friendship with Fat Les) for Hirst's Art Tube project and for Keith Allen's Glastonbury Play which featured Hirst's stage designs.
 Savidge continued to represent Suede and Keith Allen amongst other artists but also diversified into club PR handling PR accounts for Soho House and Babington House as well as Home in Leicester Square.
 Around this time she also represented A.R.
 Rahman, multi-million selling composer of Andrew Lloyd Webber's Bombay Dreams.

 Savidge began representing David A. Stewart in 2001, and helped launch Stewart and Paul Allen's £100 million Hospital Club project in Covent Garden.
 She also set up The Hospital Committee responsible for Club membership and in recent years Savidge has launched PR initiatives for Digital Animal and MOJN whilst continued to represent many of the artists she represented earlier in her career.
 Savidge's recent representations include James, Prefab Sprout, Chris Rea, The Stranglers, Don Black, Michael Nyman, Tony Mortimer, Gang of Four, Unkle Bob, Gregory Darling, and Michael Des Barres.